What Is The Slope Of Vertical Line

 [ m = \frac{y_2 - y_1}{a - a} = \frac{y_2 - y_1}{0} ]

 Here, we encounter a division by zero, which is undefined in mathematics.
-This means that the slope of a vertical line is undefined.
+Think about it: this means that the slope of a vertical line is undefined.
 The reason it is undefined is that there is no change in the x-coordinate ((\Delta x = 0)), and the slope formula relies on a non-zero change in x to provide a meaningful ratio.

 Why "Undefined" Matters